Pumpkin Scones with Cinnamon Icing

 How to Store Pumpkin Scones

-For longer storage, I freeze baked scones in an airtight container for several months.
+For longer storage, freeze baked scones in an airtight container for several months.
 That way, they’re ready at a moment’s notice.

 To reheat, microwave for 15 to 20 seconds, depending on your microwave.
 Or frozen scones can be thawed at room temperature.